Get help understanding the cost of assisted living. Seniorly can help you prepare for assisted living costs by explaining what you get for your money.

 Perfect for the senior who wants it all, or has increased care needs.
 Luxury assisted living communities offer a resort-style lifestyle combined with top-notch, around-the-clock medical care.

 Expect a luxury community to provide:

 Customized, premium health care is also a priority.
 Overall, expect more personalized care with a lower staff to resident ratio vs. basic or mid-level facilities.
-Full-time nurses, nutritionists, memory care experts, physical therapists, etc. are always on-hand for your loved ones needs.
+Full-time nurses, nutritionists, memory care experts, physical therapists, etc. are always on-hand for every senior residents’ needs.

-In addition, many luxury level communities have on-site support options in the event of an illness or medical emergency.
-With the increased price comes the increased comfort of knowing your loved one is in incredible hands no matter what.
+In addition, many luxury level senior living communities have on-site support options in the event of an illness or medical emergency.
+With the increased price comes the increased comfort of knowing you or your loved one is in incredible hands no matter what.